 Another frequently used TTF curve is the lognormal distribution, which indicates that the log of a random variable follows a normal distribution.
-Due to its dependence on the normal distribution, the only necessary parameters for the lognormal distribution are the mean parameter $\mu$ and the variance parameter $\sigma$ .
-The lognormal distribution is well suited for instances where failure occurs due to an accumulation of causes that have a multiplicative effect, a phenomenon known as multiplicative degradation (Srinivasan, Adve, Bose, & Rivers, 2005).
-When the input x is positive, the PDF for the lognormal distribution is as follows.
+Due to its dependence on the normal distribution, the only necessary parameters for the lognormal distribution are the mean parameter μ and the standard deviation parameter σ .
+The lognormal distribution is suited for instances where failure occurs due to an accumulation of causes that have a multiplicative effect, a phenomenon known as multiplicative degradation [8].
+When the input t is positive, the PDF for the lognormal distribution is as follows: